-- 4. The following applications under the Law must be made by petition, namely - - (a) under Section 15 of the Law, for an order confirming a resolution for reducing the share capital of a company; - (b) under Section 35 of the Law, for an order sanctioning the issue by a company of shares at a discount; - (c) under Section 86 of the Law for an order sanctioning a compromise or arrangement between a company and its creditors or members or any class of them; - (d) under Section 94 of the Law, for an order that a company be wound up; - (e) under Section 237 of the Law, for an Order relieving a director of a segregated portfolio company from personal liability; and - (f) under Section 243 of the Law, for a receivership order in respect of a segregated portfolio of a segregated portfolio company.
+- 4. The following applications under the Law must be made by petition, namely - (a) under Section 15 of the Law, for an order confirming a resolution for reducing the share capital of a company; - (b) under Section 35 of the Law, for an order sanctioning the issue by a company of shares at a discount; - (c) under Section 86 of the Law for an order sanctioning a compromise or arrangement between a company and its creditors or members or any class of them; - (d) under Section 237 of the Law, for an Order relieving a director of a segregated portfolio company from personal liability; and - (e) under Section 243 of the Law, for a receivership order in respect of a segregated portfolio of a segregated portfolio company.